 table of contents Table of contents

-Using Playwright Test
+Using The Playwright Test Runner With Checkly

 Checkly natively supports running browser checks using the Playwright Test Runner, allowing you to write tests and use assertions using the popular testing framework.
 Read more on how to utilise Playwright Test best in the official documentation.